kaisubr/Paladins-Neural-Network__inferencer/README.md

 ### What did the results look like?

-#### In-game real-time input
-v4.4-1 is still being worked on!
-I will likely continue using Python `mss` to take in data.

 #### Single frame inputs
 v4.4-0 was designed for single frame (300x300 image) inputs.
 * It was able to detect nearly completely obstructed bodies in complex game environments.